-The data obtained at a complete-record gaging station on a stream or canal consist of a record of stage, individual measurements of discharge throughout a range of stages, and notations regarding factors that may affect the relationships between stage and discharge.
-These data, together with supplemental information, such as weather records, are used to compute daily mean discharges.
+The data obtained at a complete-record gaging station on a stream or canal consist of a continuous record of stage, individual measurements of discharge throughout a range of stages, and notations regarding factors that may affect the relationships between stage and discharge.
+These data, together with supplemental information, such as weather records, are used to compute daily discharges.
+The data obtained at a complete-record gaging station on a lake or reservoir consist of a record of stage and of notations regarding factors that may affect the relationship between stage and lake content.
+These data are used with stage-area and stage-capacity curves or tables to compute watersurface areas and lake storage.

-Records of stage are obtained with analog recorders that trace continuous graphs of stage or with digital recorders that punch stage values on paper tapes at selected time intervals.
-Measurements of discharge are made with current meters using methods adopted by the Geological Survey as a result of experience accumulated since 1880.
-These methods are described in standard textbooks, in Water-Supply Paper 2175, and in U.S. Geological Survey Techniques of Water-Resources Investigations, Book 3, Chapter A1 through A19 and Book 8, Chapters A2 and B2.
-The methods are consistent with the American Society for Testing and Materials (ASTM) standards and generally follow the standards of the International Organization for Standards (ISO).
+Continuous records of stage are obtained with digital recorders that punch stage values on paper tapes at selected time intervals or with electronic data loggers which collect, store, and transmit data via satellite.
+Measurements of discharge are made with current meters using methods adopted by the U.S. Geological Survey as a result of experience accumulated since 1880.
+These methods are described in standard textbooks, Water-Supply Paper 2175, and the U.S. Geological Survey Techniques of Water-Resources Investigations (TWRI's), Book 3, Chapter A1 through A19 and Book 8, Chapters A2 and B2.
+The methods are consistent with the American Society for Testing and Materials (ASTM) standards and generally follow the standards of the International Organization for standards (ISO).

 In computing discharge records, results of individual measurements are plotted against the corresponding stages, and stage-discharge relation curves are then constructed.
 From these curves, rating tables indicating the approximate discharge for any stage within the range of the measurements are prepared.
-If it is necessary to define extremes of discharge outside the range of the current-meter measurements, the curves are extended using: (1) logarithmic plotting; (2) velocity-area studies; (3) results of indirect measurements of peak discharge, such as slope-area or contracted-opening measurements, and computations of flow over dams or weirs; or (4) step-backwater techniques.
+If it is necessary to define extremes of discharge outside the range of the current-meter measurements, the curves are extended using (1) logarithmic plotting; (2) velocity-area studies; (3) results of indirect measurements of peak discharge, such as slope-area or contracted-opening measurements, and computations of flow over dams or weirs; or (4) step-backwater techniques.

-Daily mean discharges are computed by applying the daily mean stages (gage heights) to the stage-discharge curves or tables.
+Daily mean discharge is computed by applying the daily mean stage (gage height) to the stage-discharge rating table or by applying each recorded stage in the day to the rating table and computing the mean from the sum of the individual discharges.
 If the stage-discharge relation is subject to change because of frequent or continual change in the physical features that form the control, the daily mean discharge is determined by the shifting-control method, in which correction factors based on the individual discharge measurements and notes of the personnel making the measurements are applied to the gage heights before the discharges are determined from the curves or tables.
 This shifting-control method also is used if the stage-discharge relation is changed temporarily because of aquatic growth or debris on the control.
-For some stations, formation of ice in the winter may so obscure the stage- discharge relations that daily mean discharges must be estimated from other information such as temperature and precipitation records, notes of observations, and records for other stations in the same or nearby basins for comparable periods.
+For some stations, formation of ice in the winter may so obscure the stage-discharge relations that daily mean discharges must be estimated from other information such as temperature and precipitation records, notes of observations, and records for other stations in the same or nearby basins for comparable periods.